 Indian Territory & Oklahoma Statehood Settlement

-The Heritage Room of the Choate House contains furniture dating from 1689-1889, while the Territorial Room features furniture and furnishings dating from 1889-1907.
-The upstairs room shows original construction details.
-An original 1923 barn, located on-site, contains early farm implements and exhibits detailing local history to 1945.
+Take a look through the Heritage Room, and see furniture dating from 1689-1889 before wandering through the Territorial Room, which includes furnishings dating from 1889-1907, as well as original construction details.
+Guests can even see the original 1923 barn located on-site, containing early farm implements and exhibits detailing local history to 1945.

 The 1903 Bynum Family Homestead is a three-generation family home and garden with all original outbuildings including the barn smoke house, wash house, carriage house, well house, root cellar and outhouse.
 Visit this home and witness a structure built in 1903 by J.H.
 Bynum, an early Oklahoma settler, Indianola's first Postmaster, a local merchant and a businessman.
 Before you leave, be sure to admire the J.H.
 Bynum Mercantile and the local gin, the most notable of the Bynum family endeavors in the northernmost part of the Choctaw Nation and Pittsburg County, Oklahoma.